 If you want an immediate return on investment for a graduate degree, you should set your sights on getting an MBA from a big-name business school.
 Nine out of the 10 graduate programs with the highest early career salaries are top-tier business schools -- and many have strong ties to STEM programs.

-The Sloane School of Management at the Massachusetts Institute of Technology has the highest overall alumni salary for workers with zero to five years of experience ($131,000).
-UC Berkeley's Haas School of Business comes in second, with a median early career salary of $123,000.
-It's not doubt that students at these schools benefit from strong computer science and technology programs at both of these schools, and probably get some of these high salaries from the top tech companies, both large and small, in the nation.
-More recent Sloane and Haas grads earn more than their peers who earned MBAs at Ivy League business schools, including Yale, Harvard, UPenn's Wharton and Dartmouth's Tuck School of Business.
+The Sloane School of Management at the Massachusetts Institute of Technology and UC Berkeley's Haas School of Business comes are perennially at or near the top of the list.
+It's not doubt that students at these schools benefit from strong computer science and technology programs, and probably get some of these high salaries from the top tech companies, both large and small, in the nation.